xxyzz/myblog/_posts/2021-03-05-mushroom-mooc-japanese-scroll.md

 ## MOOC

-The second week is a disaster, it's so horrible that it feels exactly like I was attending ... a college course.
+The third week is a disaster, it's so horrible that it feels exactly like I was attending ... a college course.
 I was totally lost during the lectures and after solving some puzzles I may feel like I learned something but in fact I know nothing.
 There are at least three ways to save this course:

 - explain why and how things work, don't read the definition